ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/instructions-and-interpreters.md

 Hello from CFML Land!
 ```

 > When you run `box hello.cfm` you’re actually loading the CFML instruction set engine (Lucee) and executing the code.
+Please note, there is NO web server here.
+It is a pure command line execution.

 ## CommandBox REPL